Layoffs stuck at high level as 1.3 million seek jobless aid

 Thursday’s report from the Labor Department showed that the number of applications for unemployment aid fell from 1.4 million in the previous week.
 The figure has now topped 1 million for 16 straight weeks.
 Before the pandemic, the record high for weekly unemployment applications was fewer than 700,000.

 The total number of people who are receiving jobless benefits dropped 700,000 to 18 million.
-That suggests that some companies are continuing to rehire workers.
+That suggests that some companies are continuing to rehire workers despite job cuts by other employers.

 An additional 1 million people sought benefits last week under a separate program for self-employed and gig workers that has made them eligible for aid for the first time.
 These figures aren’t adjusted for seasonal variations, so the government doesn’t include them in the official count.